Regularization for Long Named Entity Recognition: Experiments

-\paragraph{Baselines.} Our target models are composed of Bi-LSTM and BERT architectures which have been widely used in many works for NER.
-We use BERT \cite{devlin2019bert} in general domain and BioBERT \cite{lee2020biobert} in biomedical domain.
-We leverage BERT and BioBERT token embeddings to train Bi-LSTM~\cite{huang2015bidirectional} with CRF decoder ($BiLSTMCRF$).
-On the bias-only model, We compare PMI with a class distribution of word frequency~\cite{kim2021your}.
-Rather than trying PMI solely on the Bias-Product ($BP$), we extend our experiments to show how the PMI can operate with other debiasing methods such as Learned-Mixin ($LM$) and Learned-Mixin+H~\cite{clark2019don}.
+\paragraph{Baselines} Our target models are composed of BERT and RoBERTa architectures, which have been widely used in many studies on NER.
+We used BioBERT~\cite{lee2020biobert}, SciBERT~\cite{beltagy2019scibert}, PubmedBERT~\cite{liu2020domain}, and BioLM~\cite{lewis2020pretrained} as our target models.
+To compare our experimental results, we report various strong models with written scores.
+These models are enumerated as follows: SciFive-base~\cite{phan2021scifive}, Spark NLP~\cite{kocaman2021spark}, KeBioLM~\cite{yuan2021improving}, CL-KL~\cite{wang2021improving}, and BioFLAIR~\cite{sharma2019bioflair}.
+In the bias-only model, we compare RegLE with a class distribution of word frequency~\cite{kim2021your} which is suggested as row 2 of each block in Table~\ref{tab:maintable 1}.
+Rather than attempting PMI solely on the Bias-Product ($BP$), we extend our experiments to show how our method RegLE can operate with other debiasing methods such as Learned-Mixin ($LM$) and Learned-Mixin+H~\cite{clark2019don}.
+Detailed explanations are given in Appendix~\ref{app:learned-mixin}.
 We denote \cmark and \xmark ~when using subword frequency (\textsc{Subword}), class prior (\textsc{Class}), and bias-weighted scaling (\textsc{Temp}).
-Description of training details and hyperparameters are suggested in Appendix~\ref{app:hyperparameter}.
+Description of the training details and hyperparameters are provided in Appendix~\ref{app:hyperparameter}.